Knotx/knotx/README.md

 ### Using command line arguments and environment variables

-Often some properties are sensitive and we do not want to expose them in configuration files, eg. passwords.
-In such case we can use command line arguments or environment variables to inject values of those properties into configuration.
+Often some properties are sensitive and we do not want to expose them in configuration files, e.g. passwords.
+In such case we can use command line arguments or environment variables to inject the values of those properties into the configuration.
-Lets assume following repository configuration:
+Let's assume the following repository configuration is present:
 ```yaml
 repositories: